DorsaRoh/Atmo-DNN/README.md

 ### _Atmo DNN_ is a deep learning model built **from scratch**.

 Its main objective is to determine the atmospheric conditions/chemical composition of planets and stars.
-It aims to understand the conditions necessary to support life.
+It aims to understand the conditions necessary to support life and explore other means of determining chemical compositions of atmospheres beyond light.

 <br>
 <div align="center">